pyrocms/pyrocms-docs/content/plugins/helper.md

 	{{ noparse }}{{ helper:date }}{{ /noparse }}

-Displays a date in the format defined in Control Panel > Settings or in the format specified.
+Displays a date in the format defined in **Control Panel &rarr; Settings** or in the format specified.

 ### Attributes